akrzemi1/__sandbox__/string_view_ctor.md

 ```

 Function `display()` was called before function `setNumber()` was able to overwite the null pointer value.
 In the current version
 of `std::string_view` this causes a null pointer dereference, and null pointer dereference can be easily detected by various tools today.
-But this can only be detected if passing null pointer value to `std::string_view`s constarctor is UB.
+But this can only be detected if passing null pointer value to `std::string_view`s constructor is UB.

 #### 6.2.3.
 Improved static analysis